Today's Articles

 On this date, Clifford Brown, a Black jazz trumpeter, was born in 1930.

 He was born in Wilmington, DE, and attended Delaware State College and Maryland State College.
-He played in Philadelphia before joining Tadd Dameron's band in Atlantic City, NJ, then Lionel Hampton's big band for a European tour in 1953.
+He played in Philadelphia before joining Tadd Dameron's band in Atlantic City, NJ, and then Lionel Hampton's big band for a European tour in 1953.
 He then played with leading West Coast musicians and the Art Blakey Quintet.
 In 1954, he and drummer Max Roach formed the Brown-Roach quintet, quickly becoming one of the outstanding postwar jazz units.

 Most of his recordings are consistent, at his best in the Brown-Roach At Basin Street and Sonny Rollins Plus Four albums (both 1956).
 The jazz standard "Joy Spring" (1954) is one of the best-known songs that he wrote.
 Brown was the most influential trumpeter of his generation; the lyrical aspects of his music influenced many trumpeters, including Lee Morgan and Booker Little, and his technical brilliance especially influenced trumpeters such as Donald Byrd and Freddie Hubbard.